monopole/scratch/kinflateDemo.md

   note: This is my first try

 # Note the relative path
-bases:
+resources:
 - ../../manifest

-# These are strategic merge patch overlays in the form of API resources
+# Strategic merge patches in the form of API resources
-overlays:
+patches:
 - deployment.yaml

-# There could also be configmaps in Base, which would make these overlays
+# There could also be configmaps in resources,
+# which would make these patches:
 configmaps:
 - type: env
   namePrefix: app-env